jf-utex/Flashcards/README.md

 The program does require that the inquirer API be installed on the user machine.

-the flashcards with make use of cloze deletion which is simply a sentence that has had some of its text removed.
+These flashcards will make use of cloze deletion which is simply a sentence that has had some of its text removed.
 The removed text is like the back of a flashcard - to reveal the correct answer.

+This programming is useful for building flash card applications that forces users to remember the important part of a sentence, and is a common device in educational applications.

 # Heading